UniTime/unitime-doc/add-curriculum.md

 * **Multiple Majors**
 	* Allows for defining curricula with multiple majors
-		* In this case, curricula from each major are inhereted and can be overridden on a multiple major level (when multiple majors are selected)
+		* In this case, curricula from each major are inherited and can be overridden on a multiple major level (when multiple majors are selected)
 		* Common courses can be similarly defined on a curriculum with no major
+	* When checked, the student has to have all majors listed on the curriculum (useful for dual major programs)

 * **Major(s)**
 	* The major (or more majors) within the selected academic area for which the curriculum will be set up